liuliu0306/CPO/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP-Liu Riheng & Chen Weite - lab 1 - variant 1

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+# Student number:
+Liu Riheng 212320037
+Chen Weite 212320039

+# Laboratory work description
+Lab1 includes the definition of unrolled linked list data structure and the implementation of data structure related mutable algorithms.
+We implemented at least 18 methods.
+Then we test the data structure and its algorithms using unit tests and PBT tests.
+After GitHub active, we passed all tests.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- `UnrolledLinkedList.py` -- implementation of `UnrolledLinkedList` and `Node` class with more than 18 methods.

-   Stateless.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `ull_test.py` -- unit and PBT tests for `UnrolledLinkedList`.

-## Features

-- PBT: `test_add_commutative`

 ## Contribution

-- Aleksandr Penskoi (EMAIL) -- all work.
+- Liu Riheng
+   1.Define data structures and implement basic methods such as adding, deleting, traversal, etc.
+   2.Implement `ull_test.py` which include unit and PBT tests.
+   3.Complete readme and GitHub active.
+- Chen Weite
+   1.Implement other methods of UnrolledLinkedList.
+   2.Check code style and unify code formatting.
+   3.Collect the resources required by lab1, including the use of software, the description of data structure.

 ## Changelog

-- 29.03.2022 - 2
+- 13.04.2022 - 0
-  - Add test coverage.
-- 29.03.2022 - 1
+- Initial
+- Implement `UnrolledLinkedList.py` and `ull_test.py`
+- GitHub active successfully.
 - Update README.
-Add formal sections.
-- 29.03.2022 - 0
-  - Initial

-## Design notes

-- ...